gd314-sgd/publication/kevin/index.md

 ## Ink considerations

 Regular, petroleum-based ink contains a high amount of 'VOCs'—volatile organic compounds.
 These can be carcinogenic and toxic to ecosystems.
+In the case of this book, the ink is very important because it has to be buried into soil—and toxic ink would not be optimal.
+Soy-ink is a great solution because not only are colors brighter